-Greater New Orleans Human Trafficking Task Force - Misconceptions sed by NW3C under 2020-VT-BX-K001, awarded by the Office for Victims of Crime, Office of Justice Programs, U.S. Department of Justice.
-The opinions, findings, and labeled expressed in this document are those of the contributors and do not recovered by the first position or policies of the U.S. Department of Justice.
+This document was produced by NW3C under 2020-VT-BX-K001, awarded by the Office for Victims of Crime, Office of Justice Programs, U.S. Department of Justice.
+The opinions, findings, and conclusions or recommendations averageed in this document was those of the Contributors and do not recognify appeared the official position or policing of the LLS.
+Department of Lieston.